kks32-docs/2022-gns/paper.md

 # State of the art

-@sanchez2020learning  **bracket needed?
-(JPV)** developed a reference GNS implementation based on TensorFlow V1 [@tensorflow2015whitepaper].
+@sanchez2020learning developed a reference GNS implementation based on TensorFlow V1 [@tensorflow2015whitepaper].
 Although the reference implementation runs both on CPU and GPU, it doesn't achieve multi-GPU scaling.
 Furthermore, the dependence on TensorFlow V1 limits its ability to leverage features such as eager execution in TF2.
 We develop a scalable and modular GNS using PyTorch using the Distributed Data Parallel model to run on multi-GPU systems.

 # Key features